 TRY A NEW ACTIVITY ON YOUR HOLIDAY

-Blair Castle Caravan Park, near Pitlochry: The park is on a large estate north of Pitlochry in Highland Perthshire:
+Blair Castle Caravan Park, near Pitlochry: The park is on a large estate in Highland Perthshire:

 - walking: way-marked trails through the woods and over the moors.
-1-10 miles long, of varying degrees of difficulty.
-Trails for visitors with impaired mobility.
+From 1 to 10 miles long, of varying degrees of difficulty, and including trails for visitors with impaired mobility.

 - cycling: bring your own cycle or hire one from the park.
 Several trails are suitable for cycling.